These challenges are covered in depth in the complete

 Estimates Are Communication Tools, Not Guarantees

-One of the healthiest mindset changes is this:
+One of the healthiest mindset changes in project estimation is understanding this:

 An estimate is not a promise.